-I Minimum attainment for completion of Piano Requirement in Music curriculum is the ability to play accompaniments such as are found in the Applicants for admission to the Music curriculum will be required play satisfactorily hymns and folk songs of the type found in the Golden study plano without credit until able to pass such an examination.
+Minimum attainment for completion of Piano Requirement in Music curriculum is the ability to play accompaniments such as are found in the Teachers Manuals of the Progressive Music Series, Books Three and Four.

+Applicants for admission to the Music curriculum will be required to take an entrance examination in Piano, to determine their ability to Book of Favorite Songs.
+Those not able to meet this requirement must study piano without credit until able to pass such an examination.
 They advanced standing in these subjects.